 This is part of our field course in empirical IO.
 The videos cover dynamic discrete choice and dynamic games.

 Topics in empirical industrial organization (Ph.D.)

-This is a mini course I will offer in May 2022 at the Vienna University of Economics and Business.
+This is a mini course I offered in May 2022 at the Vienna University of Economics and Business.